davea42/libdwarf-regressiontests/README.txt

 the size of the entire file so an overflow in the add would result in letting the read proceed.
-Freebsd libelf is a bit better than Ubuntu in testing for legitimate Elf.
+Freebsd libelf is a bit better than Ubuntu libelf in testing for legitimate Elf.
+Note that libdwarf no longer requires libelf exist and libdwarf's elf reader code is careful to validate Elf object contents for reasonableness.

 To run a full test:
 	./configure